-We write process and developer manuals that unite global best-practices and company-specific requirements in a single document.
-So you can be sure that your processes and tool chains are implemented and applied in compliance with the rules laid out in ISO 26262 and/or ASPICE.
+We write process and developer manuals that unite global best practices and company-specific requirements in a single document.
+As a result, you can be sure that your processes and tool chains are implemented and applied in compliance with the rules laid out in ISO 26262 and/or ASPICE.

 Our process manuals give you a pragmatic description of the optimum structure and sequence of processes in model-based development in compliance with ISO 26262 and ASPICE – even in the case of distributed software development with off-shore components.
 They include proposals of the correct tools and the most appropriate form of documentation for your company.

 Our developer manuals enable you to develop automotive software fast by following tried and tested procedures using Simulink®, TargetLink®, or Embedded Coder®.
 Our developer manuals include descriptions of how to construct software models and how to best exploit existing tools.

 OEMs and suppliers are today facing the challenge of implementing the ISO 26262 standard into all of their model-based development process activities.